Chamssiddine/hugodocumentation/content/posts/prometheus.md

 ```

-## install helm repo from codecentric
+2. Add the Prometheus Helm chart repository from prometheus-community:

 ```
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
 ```
-## install Prometheus using helm chart

-We provided the chart values customized for our needs but you can make your changes as you wish.
+3. Install Prometheus using the Helm chart.
+We provided the chart values customized for our needs, but you can make your changes as you wish.
+Specify the custom values file with -f flag:

-To proced the deployment of Prometheus type in

 ```
 helm install prometheus prometheus-community/prometheus -f values.yaml

 ```

+This will deploy Prometheus in your Kubernetes cluster using the specified configuration in values.yaml file.